FallenDev/Rain/README.md

 **DISCLAIMER:**

-    This program is not supported by Kru nor is is legal within game; neither is Sleephunter, or macro keyboards ...
+    This program is not supported by Kru nor is it legal within game; neither is Sleephunter, or macro keyboards ...
     ... or multi clients; windowing programs; or any other 3rd party program(s) for that matter.

 ## Goals and future development objectives